jarethk/advent2023/js/Day3/journal.md

 Part 1 - efficiency is the key.
 We don't need to worry about the whole grid, just the current and prior row.
 I started out backwards, by only saving the ones that didn't have an adjacent symbol.
 An extra step in my method that clears out numbers with adjacent symbols fixed that.

+Part 2 - ok, now we have to deal with up to 3 rows, looking for gears "*" that are adjacent to two numbers.
+But to keep the logic similar to what we have now, instead of removing whatever is associated with any symbol, just do it for "*" and keep track of what "*" it is related to.